brianscan14/XYfitness/testing/TESTING.md

 3. Confirm that the user's email mentioned in the thank you message is correct
 4. Confirm that if the user goes back in history from this page, all of the content from the previous pages is now empty, and none of the confirm details or submit payment buttons are active

-###### *Further Manual Tests*

-Asked family and friends working in the field to view the site and run through all aspects of it and report back any potential issues they came across

 ###### *User Stories tests*

 - As a new visitor to the website, I want to be easily navigate the site and find information I was looking for in one or two clicks.